cloudfoundry/docs-bosh/content/bosh-components.md

 If enabled, the Resurrector plugin automatically recreates VMs identified by the Health Monitor as missing or unresponsive.
 It uses same Director API that CLI uses.

 ---
-## DNS Server {: #dns }

-BOSH uses PowerDNS to provide DNS resolution between the VMs in a deployment.

----
 ## Components used to store Director's persistent data {: #persistent }

 ### Database {: #database }